MoLoSec/MLA/README.md

 - **Website**: https://mohammadlotfi.com/
 - **LinkedIn**: https://www.linkedin.com/in/mohammadlotfia/

-**MALSuite** is here to make cybersecurity more accessible, efficient, and up-to-date.
-Enjoy exploring the tools, learning from the labs, and enhancing your cybersecurity skills with **MALSuite**!
+**MoLoSec** is here to make cybersecurity more accessible, efficient, and up-to-date.
+Enjoy exploring the tools, learning from the labs, and enhancing your cybersecurity skills with **MoLoSec**!